robertmartin8/ReasonableDeviations/_posts/2018-05-25-evolving-cellular-automata.md

 The paper is very interesting, but does not come with source code (in their defense, it was written in 1996 and they refer to the internet as the "World Wide Web").
 I think that their work deserves a modern recreation and analysis, with the benefit of intuitive code in python and more processing power.

-Because this is quite a large topic, I will split it into parts.
+Because this is quite a large topic, I will split it into two parts.
 Today's post will set up the problem, dealing with notation and terminology, as well as discussing the nature of the CAs considered.
 We will leave it to a future post to actually apply genetic algorithms to evolve CAs.

 ## Contents